magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 .. image:: http://imgur.com/473TmyY.jpg

-* In the **Checkout Page Layout** field, select one of the following layouts to have your checkout page be shown in four different interfaces
+* In **Checkout Page Layout** field: Select one of the following layouts to have your checkout page be shown in four different interfaces

   * 1 column
   * 2 columns